Whether you’re interested in owning a home, going on a vacation, or having a stable financial life your real hourly wage matters.

 This article will show you how to calculate your real hourly wage and share practical tips to help you earn more with your time.

-But first, let’s understand how knowing your hourly wage helps you.
+First, let’s understand how knowing your hourly wage helps you.

 ● You spend less: If your salary is your primary income, you should be more frugal than the average employee.
 The best way to do this is by budgeting around your real wage–not your salary.
 Your salary isn’t the amount you take home.
 If you budget around your salary, you’ll overestimate what you can afford and overspend.